 Change your life – our lifestyle defined in four points

-As one returnee recently put it:
+As a recent returnee put it:

 Regardless of the choice between city and countryside, the price picture in Skellefteå is better than in the metropolitan regions, which means that more people can find their real dream home and create balance in the life they want to live.